 The Issuer established the multi-currency Programme in June 2007 with an initial programme size of U.S.\$3 billion to raise funds in the international capital markets and to broaden its investor base and funding sources.
-The Programme was subsequently increased to U.S.\$6 billion in July 2011, to U.S.\$12 billion in June 2020, and to U.S.\$20 billion in June 2021.
+The Programme was gradually increased to U.S.\$20 billion in June 2021, and to U.S.\$30 billion in June 2022.